 The GRE test requirement can be waived if any one of the following conditions is satisfied.

 International students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL).
 A minimum TOEFL score of 550 (paper based) or 213 (computer-based) or 79 (Internet based) is required.
-IELTS and PTE scores are also accepted at UCM.
-Regular graduate students should have a band score of 6.0 in IELTS or 53 in PTE.
+IELTS score is also accepted at UCM.
+Regular graduate students should have a band score of 6.0 in IELTS.
 The English requirement is waived for applicants who have completed a minimum of 60 semester credit hours or have earned a bachelor or graduate degree from an accredited college or university in the USA.
 Submission of a Statement of Purpose and three letters of recommendation is OPTIONAL for admission.
 They may however be required if the student applies for Graduate Assistantship or Student Worker positions.

 Applicants who have degrees in some non-computing fields will also be considered for admission.
 Students may make up their deficiencies in computer science by completing the required undergraduate background courses.
 Applicants who do not meet one of the above minimum admission requirements may be admitted on a provisional basis.